Table of Contents

 To ignore strings from your blog on www.example.com/blog/, choose: starts with/blog/, ignore.

-To combine all user profile pages that leave in a URL structure like /profile/<username> under a single URL, choose starts with/profile/, map to, /profile.
+To combine all user profile pages that live in a URL structure like /profile/<username> under a single URL, choose starts with/profile/, map to, /profile.

 Managing strings across your site

-In addition to approving and ignoring strings on a page level, you can also do it on a site level.
+In addition to approving and ignoring strings on a page level, you can do it on a website level.

 Handling source updates

 When a translatable string is detected by Live, a uniquely defined hash is automatically generated based on the source text.
-This is considered the identifier of the string that Transifex Live uses to map the translations to the corresponding source strings and serve them via our CDN.
+This is the string identifier that Transifex Live uses to map the translations to the corresponding source strings and serve them via our CDN.
 This hash can be found under the context tab in the editor after approving the string:

 When an already approved string is modified in your HTML code, it is marked as "NOT ON PAGE" in Transifex Live since this version of the string is no longer part of your website page.

-As far as the newly modified version of the string, it can be found under the DETECTED tab as a completely new entry that needs to be approved for translation.
-Please note that translations are served by Transifex after the source string is approved, translated, and its translation is finally published.
+The newly modified version of the string can be found under the DETECTED tab as a completely new entry that needs to be approved for translation.
+Transifex serves translations after the source string is approved, translated, and its translation is finally published.

-To have the translations beforehand and ensure that your visitors will see your website pages fully translated, we suggest you use a staging site.
+We suggest you use a staging site to prepare the translations beforehand and ensure your visitors will see your website pages fully translated.
 The goal is to approve and translate the new content before it is live.
 That way, when the translations are done, you can then apply the changes to your production site along with the already submitted translations.

-This can easily be done since Transifex Live offers you the option to provide both a production and a staging domain for the same Live resource, and also you have the option to decide where the translations should be published first - each domain has its own settings in Transifex Live preview.
+This can quickly be done since Transifex Live allows you to provide both a production and a staging domain for the same Live resource.
+You also have the option to decide where the translations should be published first - each domain has its own settings in the Transifex Live preview.

 So, whenever the content on your website changes, as a localization manager, you will need to: